csommerl/js120/lesson4/lesson4_notes.md

 Suggested approach:

 1. Use inheritance for *is a* relationships.
-2. Use mix-ins for capabilities that transcend *is a* relationships.
+2. Use mix-ins for *capabilities that transcend is-a relationships* or for *has-a relationships*.

 ---